Introduction

 Category Randall

-Concluding 4 days of work, this morning I installed the new version of the train-motion software on the Vision computer at the museum for the Train Vision Project.
+Concluding 4 days of work, this morning I installed the new version of the vision software on the Vision computer at the museum for the Train Vision Project.

 The project has three cameras looking at the layout and displays live videos when it detects trains.
 In the initial version, that video was really choppy.
 It was fine when I was experimenting with this on the wifi at home, but the same cameras + laptop resulted in a really bad frame rate when using the sub-par wifi in the train room.